 This post may contain affiliate links to awesome products that I love.
 I won't promote items that I don't use or think you'll find useful.
 The full disclosure policy is super boring, but it can be found here.

-Where to find reef safe sunscreen (and why it matters)
+Where to find reef-safe sunscreen

 You may also enjoy 5 easy ways to reduce plastic today.

-Back to the sunscreen, I started learning more about reef safe sunscreen from visiting Hawaii.
+Back to the sunscreen, I started learning more about reef-safe sunscreen from visiting Hawaii.
 Fortunately, I rarely wear sunscreen (more on that later) and if I do, I choose a natural brand.
 Most natural brands do not contain these harmful ingredients, so I was relieved that I wasn’t contributing to the problem.

 Most chemical (aka regular) sunscreens contain a compound called oxybenzone.
 To put it simply. the oxybenzone damages coral reefs and marine ecosystems.
 You may think that a small amount of sunscreen doesn’t matter, but unfortunately, it does.

 The best thing you can do to avoid damaging coral reefs and marine life is to avoid sun exposure at mid-day, wear protective clothing or if you must wear sunscreen, make sure it’s reef safe.